 To support liveability and growth for the Territory, there is a need to invest in infrastructure projects that meet the expectations of residents and visitors alike.

-The development of a new art gallery in the CBD will offer a fresh and contemporary space that brings together art and architecture with a distinct sense of place.
-It is a key component of the revitalisation of the Darwin CBD and will be designed to will increase the appeal of our city.
+The development of a new art gallery in the Darwin CBD will offer a fresh and contemporary space that brings together art and architecture with a distinct sense of place.
+It is a key component of the revitalisation of the CBD and will be designed to will increase the appeal of our city.

-The Northern Territory Government has released a 10 Year Museums Master Plan for Darwin and Palmerston identifying the art gallery as a catalyst opportunity.
+The Northern Territory Government has released a 10-Year Museums Master Plan for Darwin and Palmerston identifying the art gallery as a catalyst opportunity.
 During consultation, the public expressed a strong desire for a greater variety of exhibitions in modern facilities that provide exciting, interactive, and high quality indoor and outdoor experiences.

-A precinct Masterplan has been developed in consultation with the local community and businesses to provide a map of areas for revitalisation, investment and upgrades in order to establish a thriving, beating heart in the CBD through greater connectivity.
+A precinct Masterplan has been developed in consultation with the local community and businesses to provide a map of areas for revitalisation, investment and upgrades to establish a thriving, beating heart in the CBD through greater connectivity.

 Visit the Creating a Better Darwin website to find out more about the Civic and State Square Masterplan.